Six modern traditional crafts you will encounter in Kanazawa. Sophisticated sundries and long-established masterpieces to take home as souvenirs.

 A variety of unique Hokuriku gifts from sundries to food

-Various Kutaniyaki porcelains.
+Various types of Kutaniyaki.
 Iroebai rice bowl

-Under the theme of "Made in Hokuriku," the lineup includes products related to the three prefectures of Ishikawa, Fukui, and Toyama.
-A wide variety of goods are available, from modern handicrafts created by young local artists to traditional sweets, seasonings, and household goods.
+Under the theme of "Made in Hokuriku," the lineup includes products associated with the three prefectures of Ishikawa, Fukui, and Toyama.
+A wide variety of goods are available, from modern crafts created by young local artists to traditional sweets, seasonings, and household goods.
 The common denominator is that the products are of high quality and made using traditional methods.
-The high quality of the designs is also a key point, and there is a wide selection of attractive items such as yuzen-dyed handkerchiefs with pop designs, Kaga mizuhiki accessories, packaged cans in the shape of "Kaga Hachiman Okiagari," a local toy, and pickles made from Kaga vegetables.
+The high quality of the designs is also a key point, and there is a wide selection of attractive items such as yuzen-dyed handkerchiefs with pop patterns and accessories made of Kaga mizuhiki craftsmanship.

 [Gift Shop